Dagshai Jail and Heritage Museum – Second Popular after Andaman Islands Cellular Jail

 – Dagshai jail is a unique T-shaped jail with a high ceiling and teak wood flooring.

 – Constructed in the year 1849 at a cost of Rs.
 72,873 having 54 cells measuring 8 x 12 feet and a height of 20 feet.
 The ventilation is 1×2 feet.
-The iron gates of cells are specially casted iron alloy impossible for any prisoner to cut these gates.
+The iron gates of cells are specially cast iron alloy impossible for any prisoner to cut these gates.

 – 27 cells are known as common cells and 16 as solitary confinement cells.
 11 are for jail staff.